Sculpture, Listasafn Íslands, 2012

 "Hello?"
 Molly listened for a few seconds then said "Yes" and began to shake.

-She mouthed "It's Sean" to Mrs. Robinson and began to cry.
+She mouthed "It's Sean" to Mrs. Robinson as she began to cry.

 I WANT CANDY!